 You’re probably doing it already, but if you aren’t; Post in your social groups, tell your fans, advertise during shows, and if you got an email list from merch sales, send it to them too.
 Make them aware.

 Sexy Album Art

 Second, album art needs to look professional.
-This is pretty much the first contact fans and potential new listeners come into contact with in the music stores.
-It needs to look on point because subconsciously the quality will be attached to your music.
+This is pretty much the first contact fans and potential new listeners come into contact with you in the music stores.
+It needs to be on point because subconsciously the quality will be attached to your music.
 I found a direct correlation between art quality and shares/new listener discovery.

 Priming The Algorithm

-Finally, and this is a huge game changing secret… You need to set a future release date of at least 2 weeks after you send it to Tunecore.
+Finally, and this is a huge game-changing secret for music distribution… You need to set a future release date of at least 2 weeks after you send it to Tunecore.
 Here’s a guide on how to do it.
-This is a real pro strategy I just gave you.
+This is a real pro strategy.
 Let me break it down.
 If you intend to do this on DistroKid you need the $36/yr plan.

 All the main music platforms have new release suggestion engines in place.
 When a new track is released, they find their way to new fans through these playlists.
 However, all of these platforms require time to get to your track, analyze it, and decide what kind of listeners would enjoy it.
 This usually takes around 10 days.

 If it doesn’t get that analysis, it won’t make it on to the suggestion playlists, because by the time it does get analyzed, the track will be too old for a “New song suggestion” playlist.

 Adding in this future release date lets Spotify, Apple, Google Play, etc figure out what your music is all about, and connect potential new fans that will enjoy it.